 Highlights of the 2017-18 season included a return to the Metropolitan Opera conducting The Tales of Hoffmann; debuts with the Seattle, Oregon and Kansas City Symphonies and the Bilbao Orkestra Sinfonikoa; and a return to the Bregenz Festival conducting the Austrian premiere of Goldschmidt’s Beatrice Cenci with the Vienna Symphony.

-He conducts regularly at the Bayerische Staatsoper Munich, Staatsoper unter den Linden Berlin and Frankfurt Opera and has appeared in new productions at English National Opera and Opéra National de Lyon.
-Other guest conducting engagements include the Nashville, New Jersey and Montreal symphonies and the National Arts Centre orchestra in Ottawa.
-He made his debut at the BBC Proms with Britten’s Sinfonia in September 2014, and he conducted a new production of The Tales of Hoffmann at the 2015 Bregenz Festival.
+Mr. Debus conducts regularly at the Bayerische Staatsoper Munich, Staatsoper unter den Linden Berlin and Frankfurt Opera; he has appeared in new productions at English National Opera and Opéra National de Lyon.
+He made his debut at the BBC Proms with Britten’s Sinfonia in 2014, and conducted a new production of The Tales of Hoffmann at the 2015 Bregenz Festival.